 - Bottle holders keep condiments, sauces, and wine upright and in their place while in transit, then provide easy access while stationary.

 - The work tops on these carts can come in a variety of looks and materials.
 Solid resin tops are heat resistant and easy to clean, as are stainless steel tops.
 Laminate and stone tops provide a more decorative look, but they may not be as user-friendly.
-Laminate tops can scratch and aren’t as heat-resistant as stone.
+Laminate tops can be scratched and aren't as heat-resistant as stone.
 Stone, if not sealed properly, can stain over time.
-Stone tops can also make the carts more expensive.
-Some work tops will have built-in eutectic containers that will keep perishable items cool.
+Cooking carts with stone tops are typically more expensive.
+Some work tops have built-in eutectic containers that keep perishable items cool.